CyCelsLab/bacterialsizeScaling/PhaseContrast/Readme.md

-Functions in bresenham, interparc, interpclosed are obtained from Matlab fileexchange: https://in.mathworks.com/matlabcentral/fileexchange/
+Functions in folders bresenham, interparc, interpclosed were obtained from Matlab fileexchange: https://in.mathworks.com/matlabcentral/fileexchange/
+All credits to the original authors, their licenses are attached in their respective folders.